 In this qualitative study, we sought to assess the contextual factors and mechanisms that influence access to information and health services among youth (aged 15-24 years) in N'Djamena, Chad.
 We found that the youth heavily relied on their social networks to access information.
-This reliance on social networks, especially peer-to-peer networks, was mediated by gender, trust, and partner relationships.
-Additionally, youth reported apprehension to seek care due to the quality of care received at the facility and the power dynamics exerted by healthcare providers.
-Our results are consistent with prior research that showed social networks and peer education were efficient mediums for HIV messaging [14,15].
-More specifically, its contribution to the existing literature lies in the fact that school-based HIV education was an opportunity for the youth to learn in a safe and enabling environment, as well as provide them with decision-making skills [15-17].
-Furthermore, young people have suggested that these programs should be incorporated into their schools in Chad.
-Barriers identified in the study such as societal expectations and power dynamics were similar in other SSA countries [14, 18-22].
-These findings, however, provide an opportunity to integrate HIV prevention into the needs expressed by study participants.
+This reliance on social networks, especially peer-to-peer network was mediated by gender, trust, and partner-relationship.
+Additionally, the youth refused to seek care due to the quality of care received at the facility and power dynamics exerted by healthcare providers.
+Our results were consistent with what other researchers have found in different contexts showing that HIV prevention messages through social networks and peer education were efficient.
+HIV education was an opportunity for the existing literature lay in the fact that school-based HIV education was an opportunity for the youth to learn in a safe and enabling environment, as well as provide them with decision-making skills.
+HIV envention to the suggested that these programs should be incorporated in their sc Is in Chad.
+Barriers identified in the study such as societal expectations however, provide an opportunity to integrate HIV prevention into the needs expressed by study participants.

 The results of the study suggest harnessing social networks for HIV interventions for youth shows promise.
 Our research highlighted the significance of social networks, such as friends and partners, in disseminating information and motivating youth to get tested for HIV.
 Notably, unlocking social networks appears to be influenced by gender-based factors.
-A systematic review by Fearon et al. (2015) yielded inconclusive results regarding the impact of peers in adolescent sexual behavior in Sub-Saharan Africa (SSA) [23].
-However, peers were found to play a crucial role in influencing adolescent sexual behaviors within romantic relationships, as supported by numerous qualitative studies [23-27].
-A baseline assessment of an HIV prevention trial in Tanzania revealed that network structure, composition, and norms were associated with HIV testing behavior among urban Tanzanian men [28].
-Surprisingly, the study showed that men belonging to networks with a higher proportion of women were more likely to have tested for HIV, contrary to our findings [28].
-This composition effect was found to outweigh the influence of descriptive norms among closest friends [28].
-In another study in KwaZulu-Natal, Adeagbo et al. (2022) demonstrated the effectiveness of friends in promoting HIV prevention [29].
-However, low PrEP uptake was attributed to doubts about the professional credibility of friends, as young people may not view them as genuine healthcare providers [29].
+A systematic review by Fearon et al. (2015) yielded inconclusive results regarding the impact of peer exposures on adolescent sexual behavior in Sub-Saharan Africa (SSA).
+However, peers were found to play a crucial role in influencing adolescent sexual behaviors within romantic relationships, as supported by numerous qualitative studies.
+22,23,24,25 A baseline assessment of an HIV prevention trial in Tanzania revealed that network structure, composition, and norms were associated with HIV testing behavior among urban Tanzanian men.
+Surprisingly, the study showed that men belonging to networks with a higher proportion of women were more likely to have tested for HIV, contrary to our findings.
+This composition effect was found to outweigh the influence of descriptive norms among closest friends.
+In another study in KwaZulu-Natal, Adeagbo et al. (2022) demonstrated the effectiveness of friends in promoting HIV prevention.
+However, low PrEP uptake was attributed to doubts about the professional credibility of friends, as young people may not view them as genuine healthcare providers.
 As a result, studies are needed in Chad to determine the best approaches to positively use social networks for HIV prevention efforts in the context.